Gardener Soul

 Aug 3, 2024

-When to Transplant an Azalea?
+When to Transplant Azalea?

 Timing is crucial for transplanting an azalea plant.
 Transplanting an azalea at the wrong time or season can be fatal.
 We command transplanting in cold seasons, like early in the springtime.
 The root needs time to get established before the summer heat.
-Therefore, if you need to transplant the shrub in hot seasons, go for vary late summer to late fall.
+Therefore, if you need to transplant the shrub in hot seasons, go for a variety of late summer to late fall.
 The perfect time to relocate a shrub is early in the morning or late in the afternoon.
 It is best to transplant deciduous Azaleas when they are in their dormant period.

 Remember, do not transplant azaleas or any other shrubs in hot and extended dry times.